fish-shell/fish-shell/doc_src/cmds/status.rst

     Prints the name of the currently-running function or command, like the deprecated :envvar:`_` variable.

 **filename**, **current-filename**, **-f** or **--current-filename**
     Prints the filename of the currently-running script.
 If the current script was called via a symlink, this will return the symlink.
-If the current script was received by piping into :ref:`source <cmd-source>`, then this will return ``-``.
+If the current script was received by piping into :doc:`source <source>`, then this will return ``-``.

 **basename**
     Prints just the filename of the running script, without any path components before.